-Water: Paper Flower plants are drought-hardy; water 2-3 in. once a week.
-Let soil dry in between, but not bone dry.
-Make sure water drains away; they don’t like wet feet.
+Paper Flower plants are drought-hardy.
+It’s best to give them 2-3 inches water once a week.
+You can let the soil dry out in between waterings, but make sure it’s not bone dry.
+And ensure all of the water drains away, as these plants don’t like wet feet.

-Environment/Light Needs: Paper Flower plants need a minimum nighttime temp. of 60 degrees; they can survive in daytime temps. of 100 degrees or more.
-They do best with 8-10 hours of full sun.
+Bougainvillea will survive the winter only in zones 9-11.
+Find your grow zone here.
+They need a minimum nighttime temperature of 60 degrees, and can survive in daytime temps of 100 degrees or more.
+While they can get by on 5 hours of sun, they do best with 8-10 hours of full sun.

 Not ready to say goodbye to your bougainvillea at the end of the season?
 We’ve got tips on overwintering annuals.
 Be sure to take it indoors before the first frost, though typically an overwintered bougainvillea will not bloom.

 Bougainvillea look great with all sorts of companions.
 For some color contrast, you can try growing purple shades of bougainvillea with yellow shades of coreopsis.
 And pair orange/yellow shades of bougainvilllea with lovely purple salvia.